 15. Go vintage

 Why not bring some old world charm into your design by introducing some texture and warm tones for a vintage-inspired look.
 Check out this invoice by Rob Brink’s design and printing service that brings in some print-inspired textures throughout.

-It’s easy to go overboard with texture, so pick your battles early on and decide where you want to texturise and where you don’t.
+It’s easy to go overboard with texture, so pick your battles early on and decide where you want to texturize and where you don’t.

-However, once you’ve chosen the right place for your texture, consider pairing it with warm, muted colours similar to the ones used by Rob Brink here to really evoke that vintage feeling.
+However, once you’ve chosen the right place for your texture, consider pairing it with warm, muted colors similar to the ones used by Rob Brink here to really evoke that vintage feeling.

 This beautiful pastel design by Jonathan Shackleton brings a lot of personality and fun to boring old invoices.
 The layout has been kept simple, with wide margins, lots of clearance space for each element, and overall, a very easily navigable design, but it has also been kept playful and branded with the simple addition of the patterned border that matches the rest of the branding.